 Each year the Arts Council of Wales funds the Cymrawd Rhyngwladol Cymru Greadigol Hay Festival / Hay Festival Creative Wales International Fellowship, a special award in collaboration with Hay Festival to support a writer in Wales in attending Festival editions around the world.
-Open to exceptional, ambitious and imaginative creative individuals, working within the literature art form, the Fellowship provides a unique opportunity for career development, while increasing Wales’s artistic profile internationally.
+Open to exceptional and imaginative creative individuals, working within the literature art form, the Fellowship provides a unique opportunity for career development, while increasing Wales’s artistic profile internationally.

 Hay Festival Querétaro 2019